If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Kicking and screaming the young blond struggles barred in the arms of two rough men.
 The abandoned warehouse is dusty, smelling of the residue of long-dried chemicals.
-Her heels kick against the cool cement floor while the men lug her unwilling body.
-She lets out a cry as they throw her on the floor.
-Her gaze strides past his black boots and up his jean covered legs to eyes masked by a pair of black sport glasses.
-His hair is long and black styled as dreads.
-Dressed in leather he grins licking his lips.
-His muscles jostling as he let out a low growl.
-The girl screams as he reaches out his massive hand grabbing hold of her arm.
+She kicks her heels against the cool cement floor while the men lug her unwilling body towards a man standing in the shadows.
+The men throw her onto the floor so hard it knocks the wind out of her lungs.
+She slowly pushes herself onto her knees, her gaze striding up from a pair of black boots to a man in jeans.
+His eyes are masked by a pair of black sport glasses, his hair is long and black styled as dreads.
+A grin slowly pierces his lips revealing toothy fangs.
+Throwing his black leather jacket aside, he reveals his jostling muscles.
+They pulse and expand as he lets out a crazed howl.
+The girl shrieks twisting to get away from his massive hand reaching for her.
 The two men are dwarfed by the monstrous man as he lifts the girl off the ground.
-“Help!” she screams and struggles in the monsters grasp.
+“Help!” she screams and struggles in his grasp.

 The monster of a man sinks his teeth into the girl’s upper body gnashing down with a loud crunch.
 “Don’t say a thing, no one can fight Genova.
 He is king of the city now.”
 The wet sounds of slurping and gnawing echo through the abandoned warehouse as the two men’s blood runs cold.